War against the Islamic State: Multi-national airstrikes

 In October and November 2015, the U.S. intensified its airstrikes on ISIL-held oil facilities in an operation named "Tidal Wave II", after the World War II campaign against Axis oil targets in Romania.
 The U.S. strategy aimed "to knock out specific installations for six months to a year" by focusing on facilities near Deir el-Zour.
 The Omar oil field, which produced 30,000 barrels of oil per day and $1.7 million to $5.1 million in revenue per month at full capacity, was hit on 21 October, reducing it to roughly a third of its capacity.
 French aircraft also participated in the strikes.

 On 16 November 2015, a U.S. Operation Tidal Wave II sortie destroyed 116 ISIL fuel tankers clustered near Abu Kamal, a city on the Syrian border with Iraq.
 Four A-10 Thunderbolt IIs and two AC-130 Spectre gunships participated in the raid.
 Before attacking the trucks the planes conducted several low-level, 'show of force' passes.

 On 2 December 2015, the Parliament of the United Kingdom voted in favour (397 to 223) to authorise air strikes in Syria.
 Within hours, RAF Tornado jets carried out their first air strikes, targeting the Omar oil fields in eastern Syria, which were under ISIL control.
 Tornado GR-4 jets were used for surveillance and a further six Typhoons left RAF Lossiemouth, Scotland to join forces at RAF Akrotiri, Cyprus.

 On 4 December 2015 Germany intervened in reaction to the November 2015 Paris attacks by sending the frigate Augsburg (F213) and Panavia Tornado reconnaissance aircraft to the region.
 The Augsburg concluded its first deployment in March 2016, redeploying in September and concluding its mission on 14 November 2016.

 On 29 January 2016, the Netherlands announced its intent on expanding its airstrike operations to Syria.

+In June 2016, Omar Mateen, the attacker from the Pulse nightclub shooting pledged allegiance to the Islamic State and gave U.S. collaboration with Russia in airstrikes against I.S. as a reason for the attack.